-117. The existing natural flood storage for Drainage Area B mostly encompasses the existing freshwater wetlands.
+121. The existing natural flood storage for Drainage Area B mostly encompasses the existing freshwater wetlands.
 It is assumed that some of the freshwater wetlands and/or adjacent areas will be developed in the near future and would not provide effective flood storage.

-118. Portions of the currently natural flood storage areas (freshwater wetlands) for Area B are zoned for residential development and construction of homes in some nearby freshwater wetlands areas suggests that future development of some properties is likely.
+122. Portions of the currently natural flood storage areas (freshwater wetlands) for Area B are zoned for residential development and construction of homes in some nearby freshwater wetlands areas suggests that future development of some properties is likely.
 Based on historic trends, it can be expected that development will occur first along the fringes of existing development.
 It is assumed that 6% (7.7 acres) of the currently available natural flood storage area for Area B, primarily along the fringes, will be developed as part of the near future condition.
 It is also assumed that the 67% (92 acres) of currently available natural flood storage area owned by NYC Parks will be preserved for present and future conditions.
-The remaining 27% (36 acres) of privately owned natural flood storage area, also known as "Traube" property, has a high probably of being developed, if the coastal storm risk management project is in place."
-At this time, the owners of this parcel have been approached on numerous occasions by NYCDEP to negotiate a sale as part of the Bluebelt program and have consistently rejected any offers to sell.
+The remaining 27% (36 acres) of privately owned natural flood storage area, also known as "Traube" property, has a high probably of being developed, if the coastal storm risk management project is in place.
+The Traube property was originally in the Bluebelt acquisition plan, but has been removed because the stormwater management function that the property would have provided is no longer needed.
+It is no longer needed because the State's buy-out program is depopulating the tributary area.